tpm2-software/tpm2-tools/man/tpm2_getmanufec.1.md

     Same formatting as the endorse password value or **-e** option.

   * **-H**, **--handle**=_HANDLE_:
-    specifies the handle used to make EK  persistent (hex).
+    specifies the handle used to make EK  persistent.
     If a value of **-** is passed the tool will find a vacant persistent handle to use and print out the automatically selected handle.